brhannan/sl-ksp/README.md

 ## Setup

-### KSP Toolbox setup
+### Install KSP Toolbox
 - Download the toolbox installer at [/release/KSPToolbox.mltbx](https://github.com/brhannan/sl-ksp/tree/main/release) to any location on your machine.
-- Open MATLAB and navigate to KSPToolbox.mltbx.
+- Open MATLAB and navigate to the folder that KSPToolbox.mltbx was downloaded to.
 - Double-click KSPToolbox.mltbx in the MATLAB Current Folder window to install KSP Toolbox.